kailash-manasarovar/statement/docs/timeline/2023/february.md

 - She is not back in town until May so she can't see me for a few months.
 - I go to see a homeopath in Dénia, Ana Villalba.
 I'm not sure I trust her.
 - Each time I see her she wants to hear about my child sexua abuse story, and not in a kind way.
 Each time I see her she mentions domestic violence.
-- She prescribes drops to take every day which I collect from the Romany pharmacy in Denia.
+- She prescribes drops to take every day which I collect from the Romany pharmacy in Dénia.

 ## PTSD